AmaanC/amaanc.github.io/content/post/the-experiment.md

   memory problems, paralysis), through whatever means (programming the brain, cyborg prosthetics, technology-aids), we could help unleash the potential of _so many_ more people.
+- Communication - our ideas are worthless if we can't actually communicate them and have others help make them reality.
 Some skills like sales, marketing, illustration, I don't really care for myself, but I do believe a basic knowledge in these areas is necessary if I'm to succeed in my larger goals.
 I'm okay to pick up enough to understand when I've found a brilliant salesperson or illustrator.
 Besides, I believe anything can be interesting if you dive deep enough and actually scratch the surface.
 There's always complexity that can be fascinating.

 -------------------------------------------------------------------------------